Agno94/minotaur-kawaii/README.md

 ### How did the Ubuntu installer set up ZFS encryption

-The system was originally installed with a 22.04 disk and later upgraded.
+The system was originally installed with a Ubuntu 22.04 ISO and later upgraded.
 The setup program created a main zpool called `rpool` for most of the system.
 All filesystems in the pool were encrypted under a single encryption root.
 The encryption key was saved in a small zvol called `keystore`.
 This volume was encrypted with the password I entered during installation using LUKS, and formatted with ext4.
 Scripts in the initramfs ask for the keystore password and mount it in `/run/keystore/rpool/` before unlocking and mounting the root filesystem.

-I also had the EFI System Partition (ESP) and a second zpool for GRUB, mounted in `/boot`, that I deleted in favor of a single ext4 partition (as stated above I've kept it as an unsecured backup option).
+I also have the EFI System Partition (ESP) and I had a second zpool for GRUB, mounted in `/boot`, that I deleted in favor of a single ext4 partition (as stated above I've kept it as an unsecured backup option).

 Ubuntu 23.10 does not use systemd in the initramfs.